 All of the participants said that they would prefer to provide permission prior to being recording.
-This would make them aware about the camera activity and they would be more cautious about themselves.
-In recording mode, one of the participant expressed his desire for prior permission, as the video might be saved and distributed without his consent.
+This would make them aware of the camera activity and they would be more cautious about themselves.
+In recording mode, one of the participants expressed his desire for prior permission, as the video might be saved and distributed without his consent.
 “If he was recording and distributing it, then I would want to know about it.
 But if he was having a personal conversation (in a Skype call) then I won’t mind just walking by.” - P9 (25, Male, Biomedical Psychology undergraduate Student, Smartphone setup) Participants expressed less desire for prior permission in the case of streamed videos.
 They thought they would be visible for a few seconds only.
 “Whenever someone is recording you, they should ask for consent.
 However, if they don’t and it’s just a one time thing it doesn’t bother me.
 If it was happening all the time, it would make me feel uncomfortable.” - P5 (25, Female, History undergraduate student, Smartphone setup)

 Discussion and Conclusions

-We now summarize and reflect on our findings to suggest key directions for future camera devices to consider privacy factors.
 Our analysis found that participants described Google Glass capturing as being different from other types of recording due to the subtle design of the camera and the current scarcity of such devices in our location.
 This suggests that designers should consider adding visual cues for the camera in order to make the camera activity recognizable.
 Participants expressed concerns over their location and activity when being capture, and their concerns were stronger for recording over streaming in public spaces.
 They further expressed interest for prior permission before recording them.
 In practice, gaining such permission would be extremely difficult, especially for all of the paper present as potential bystanders.
 Thus, while people feel they want to give permission, other design considerations may be more appropriate to allow people to be aware that recording or streaming is occurring such that they can appropriate themselves for the given situation.
 This might involve simple solutions like visual feedback on the device.
-One of the possible solution might be to design an interaction specifically for operating camera’s in wearable’s devices, similar to the interaction we make with our Smartphones which uniquely identifies our camera activity.
-We could think of interactions or gesture which uniquely and visibly identify the camera activity in wearable’s and is not ambiguous with other activities performed with wearable’s.
+Another possible solution might be to design interactions for controlling the camera such that they appear unique and are visibly identifiable by others.
+This would make it so bystanders would know based on one’s interactions with the device that the camera was being used.
 Other possible design strategies might involve automatically masking out bystanders in video feeds or captures in the case that people are not comfortable with being on video.

+While our work is still preliminary, it sheds light on the ways that people think differently about camera recording compared to streaming in public settings.
+Future work should build on our study by exploring additional capturing setups.

 References